ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 A network element might receive a packet that already includes a rate signal.
-The network element replaces the rate signal if it wishes to signal a lower rate limit; otherwise, the original values are retained, preserving the signal from the network element with the lower policy.
+The network element replaces the rate signal if it wishes to signal a lower value for throughput advice; otherwise, the original values are retained, preserving the signal from the network element with the lower policy.

 The following pseudocode indicates how a network element might detect a SCONE